 National Association of Minority and Women Owned Law firms (NAMWOLF)

-NAMWOLF was founded in 2001 as a 501(c)(6) nonprofit trade association comprised of AV-rated U.S. law firms owned by minorities and women, as well as other interested parties, with a mission to promote diversity in the legal profession.
-Its approach is to foster successful relationships among preeminent minority and women-owned law firms and private or public entities with the intent to achieve equity in legal opportunity.
+NAMWOLF was founded in 2001 as a 501(c)(6) nonprofit trade association comprised of AV-rated U.S. law firms owned by racially and ethnically diverse and women, as well as other interested parties, with a mission to promote diversity in the legal profession.
+Its approach is to foster successful relationships among preeminent racially and ethnically diverse and women-owned law firms and private or public entities with the intent to achieve equity in legal opportunity.

 NAMWOLF assists its members in developing strategic alliances, coalitions, and affiliations with corporations, in-house counsel, and other legal trade associations.